Tyler Brennan: Piper Willis

-Tyler becomes friends with his neighbour, and Imogen's younger sister, Piper Willis (Mavournee Hazel).
+Tyler becomes friends with his neighbour, and Imogen and Paige's younger sister, Piper Willis (Mavournee Hazel).
 She begins to idolise him and soon develops romantic feelings for him.
 Burns told an Inside Soap writer that Tyler and Piper were both "young, free and spirited" and that Tyler was initially "oblivious" to how she felt about him.
 Tyler decides to let Piper down gently and is pleased with how he handled the situation, but he was unaware of how strong Piper's feelings were.
 When Piper encourages Tyler to attend a singles' night, he hopes that he will meet someone new, while Piper wants him for herself.
 As they return home, Tyler is "gobsmacked" when she initiates a kiss between them.
 Burns explained Tyler surprise: "It's fair to say that Tyler's shocked.
 There's a connection between them, but Tyler has never seen it in a romantic way.
 He's worried about the age difference, and then there's the fact that Piper's dad Brad (Kip Gamblin) is staying with the Brennans – so it could be awkward!"